Middle & High School Students

 Q: How do I apply?

 A: The deadline is normally December 1.
-Click here if interested: https://applygrad.ucsc.edu/apply/
+Click here to apply for graduate school at UCSC.